Towerstream: Technology

 Towerstream markets a combination of Fixed Wireless and WiMAX (802.16e) technology as "4G".
 Fixed wireless networks use Ethernet technology, not TDM that the legacy infrastructure relies on and have been in production since the 1970s, primarily used for backhaul in voice networks for phone companies.
 The network uses Radio Frequency (RF) base stations to provide Internet access.
 Towerstream base stations connect to multiple Tier 1 network IP backbone service providers, to ensure continuous service should any of the fiber providers go down.

 Towerstream's markets operating with WiMAX technology use the 3.65 GHz spectrum band and are true Non-Line-of-Site (NLOS).
 Its markets using Fixed WiMAX service run over the 5.8 GHz spectrum band and are Line-of-Site (LOS).

-In 2014, Towerstream launched its On-Net fixed wireless service offering building owners and property managers a redundant and reliable dense urban network that directly connects with Towerstream's fiber backbone.
-Towerstream On-Net building tenants have access to 100 Mbit/s of dedicated, symmetrical Internet connectivity, with a premier SLA.
-These On-Net buildings leverage Towerstream's fixed wireless network built high above each city.
-The dense, mesh architecture is highly redundant and reliable with short-distance connections to Towerstream's fiber backbone in each city.
-Towerstream installs the equipment required in each building to provide every business at that location with 100 Mbit/s connections.
+In 2014, Towerstream launched its On-Net fixed wireless service, which provides building owners and property managers with a network that connects to Towerstream's fiber backbone.
+On-Net building tenants have access to 100 Mbit/s of dedicated, symmetrical Internet connectivity with a service-level agreement (SLA).
+These buildings use Towerstream's fixed wireless network, which is installed on buildings in urban areas and connects to the company's fiber backbone.
+Towerstream installs the necessary equipment in each building to provide businesses at that location with 100 Mbit/s connections.